 What about transportation?

-Via Bus passes will be issued to students who will utilize public transportation.
+VIA bus passes will be available for students who would like to utilize public transportation.

 Is it possible for students to graduate “on time” through this program?

 Students are able to graduate with their high school diploma from Rise Inspire Academy.